Le 3 février 2007, par Gerard,

 The drop did not go well.
 Sgt.
 Seymour badly damaged his ankle, and the wireless set was broken.
 This meant that Captain Gough was reliant for the time being on using the SAS wireless, entailing a 5 mile trek for each transmission.
 Within 3 days Lt.
 Baraud was killed and Sgt Seymour captured following a German ambush on a steep heavily wooded mountain trail.
 Victor Gough’s short radio message tells the tale.

-Seymour was not killed but survived in captivity which was quite contrary to the fate of virtually all other SOE and SAS parachutists.
+* Later, it was confirmed that Seymour was not killed but survived in captivity which was quite contrary to the fate of virtually all other SOE and SAS parachutists

 By September 16th Captain Gough was in trouble.
 The last message he sent to Special Forces HQ said in part : "Great difficulty working alone.
 Have contacted 800 maquis under Marlier.
 Can’t come up on regular skeds.
 Send more money and arms".
 Special Forces HQ continued to send messages to Captain Gough until 28th September, but they would not hear from him again, sometime in those 12 days he was captured.